How to fix Nintendo Switch error code: 2811-5001

 - From the HOME Menu of your Nintendo Switch console, select System Settings.

 - In System Settings, go to Internet > Internet Settings.

 - Select the network you’ve registered and then select Change Settings to review the DNS settings.

-If its DNS settings is set to Manually, but is not required for your network, change it to Automatic.
+If its DNS settings are set to Manually, but are not required for your network, change it to Automatic.
 See if this issue persists after you set the DNS settings to Automatic.

 - From the HOME Menu of your console, go to System Settings > Internet > Internet Settings.

-- Select the network you’ve registered and then select Change Settings.
+- Select the network you’ve registered with and then select Change Settings.

 - Tap the Save button on the right to apply the changes.